Viscous Fluid Models of Cosmic Acceleration in FRW Spacetime Using MCMC Constraints: Acknowledgments

 \section{Acknowledgments}

-~PKD would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Statistical mechanics, integrability and dispersive hydrodynamics where work on this paper was undertaken.
+MT gratefully acknowledges for JRF from \textbf{DST-INSPIRE Fellowship(IF230556), Department of Science and Technology, Ministry of Science and Technology, government of India}.
+PKD would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Statistical mechanics, integrability and dispersive hydrodynamics where work on this paper was undertaken.
 This work was supported by EPSRC grant no EP/K032208/1.
 Also, PKD wishes to acknowledge that part of the numerical computation of this work was carried out on the computing cluster Pegasus of IUCAA, Pune, India and PKD gratefully acknowledges Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, India for providing them a Visiting Associateship under which a part of this work was carried out.